 If you plan on using your MyGet npm feed all the time, we recommend running the following command:

 If a MyGet npm feed is marked as private, it will always require authentication.
 To setup authentication, run the following commands:

 npm login --registry=https://www.myget.org/F/your-feed-name/npm/ npm config set always-auth true

 Add packages to the feed by either uploading them through the web site, referencing/mirroring them from the npm registry, or pushing them using the npm client.

 On each feed, packages can be added through the web UI.

-(optional) Enable package source proxy to seamlessly blend your MyGet feed with the public npm registry.
+(optional) Enable upstream source proxy to seamlessly blend your MyGet feed with the public npm registry.

-From the Package Sources tab, edit the Npmjs.org package source and enable the Make all upstream packages available in clients option.
+From the Upstream Sources tab, edit the Npmjs.org upstream source and enable the Make all upstream packages available in clients option.
 If you prefer to have the package binaries downloaded to your feed for subsequent requests, also enable the Automatically add downloaded upstream packages to the current feed (mirror) option.

 Note that using these settings it's also possible to blend more than one npm registry into one.
 You can also push npm packages to other npm registries using MyGet